- Territory management is an account-sharing system that grants access to accounts based on the characteristics of the accounts.

 Territory Hierarchy

-- Territories exist in a hierarchy which you can set up with as many nested levels as you wish.
+- Territories exist in a hierarchy that you can set up with as many nested levels as you wish.
 For example, you could create a top-level territory named “Worldwide Sales” that has the child territories “North America,” “Europe/Middle East,” “Latin America,” “Africa,” and “Asia/Australia.”
 “North America” might have the child territories “Canada” and “United States.“ “United States” might have the child territories “Western,” “Central,” “Southern,” and “Eastern.”
 Finally, “Western” might have the child territories “California,” “Oregon,” “Washington,” “Nevada,” “Arizona,” and “Utah.”

 - Territory hierarchies do not have to be focused on geography; they can be defined however you like.

-Territories Effect on Forecasting:
+Territories' Effect on Forecasting:

 - When you enable territory management for your organization, the territory hierarchy also becomes the forecast hierarchy